stevebiczyk/stevebiczyk/README.md

 - 👋 Hi, I’m @stevebiczyk
 - 👀 I’m interested in web development and data science.
 - 🌱 I’m currently learning Full Stack Web Development at the Code Institute.
-- 💞️ I’m looking to collaborate on Front End and Full Stack projects, I'm skilled in HTML, CSS, JavaScript and Python.
+- 💞️ I’m looking to collaborate on Front End and Full Stack projects, I'm skilled in HTML, CSS, JavaScript, Python, Django and React.
 - 📫 How to reach me ...

 <!---